Handling Realistic Label Noise in BERT Text Classification: Methodology

 \subsection{Baselines}

-\citet{bert2022robust} already evaluated the noise matrix approach \cite{2014sukhbataar}, label smoothing \cite{szegedy2016}, and co-teaching \cite{han2018coteaching} on the feature-dependent datasets, and concluded that no gains are observed using these methods.
-We use the following as baselines to benchmark our experiments using other approaches:
+\citet{bert2022robust} already evaluated the noise matrix approach \cite{2014sukhbataar}, label smoothing \cite{szegedy2016}, and co-teaching \cite{han2018coteaching} on the feature-dependent datasets, Hausa and Yor\`ub\'a, and concluded that no gains are observed using these methods.
+We use the following as baselines to benchmark our experiments using other approaches: \begin{enumerate} \item \textbf{Vanilla BERT}: BERT trained on noisy training data without a noise-handling mechanism, except early stopping on a noisy validation set, as done in \citet{bert2022robust}. \item \textbf{Co-teaching} \cite{han2018coteaching}, which simultaneously trains two networks, with each network independently ranking data points based on their loss to guide the other network on which points to be included for training.
+In other words, each network independently performs noise-cleaning for the other network.